bellingcat/EDGAR/README.md

 To _programatically_ access EDGAR data in a consistent and reliable manner is a complex problem.
 Most people who have found solutions to this problem charge a fee for it, or only provide a limited free access to the obtained data.
 Thanks to funding from investigative journalism organization Bellingcat, I was able to devote six months to studying the EDGAR database, determining the most likely use cases for researchers and investors, and building tools that can help people exploit this incredible, free resource.

-# Tool for Retrieving Financial Data
+# Table of Cleaned Financial Data

 I've built a table containing most income statement, balance sheet, and cash flow statement data for every company traded publicly in the U.S. This table is updated periodically, and available here for download as a .CSV file.
 You can open this file in EXCEL, use it as a data source for your own code, or use my simple Python script to access time series for the desired data points.